-When you are deciding the best Four Seasons in New York, Downtown Vs Four Seasons Hotel New York, which should you choose?
+When considering the best Four Seasons in New York, Downtown vs. Four Seasons Hotel New York, which should you choose?
 For business or leisure travel.

-For the location, go for Four Seasons Hotel New York located on “Billionaire’s Row” at New York’s most prestigious address, between Park Avenue and Madison Avenue.
-But if you want to explore One World Trade Center, the 9-11 Memorial Museum and Brooklyn bridge, Four Seasons Downtown may be a better choice.
+For the location, go for Four Seasons Hotel New York, located on “Billionaire’s Row” at New York’s most prestigious address, between Park Avenue and Madison Avenue.
+But if you want to explore One World Trade Center, the 9-11 Memorial Museum, and the Brooklyn bridge, Four Seasons Downtown may be a better choice.

 Families will love the thoughtful amenities at both hotels, from toys to child-size bathrobes, but for the best pool, it has to be Downtown, which has an incredible and large pool with loads of natural light.
 There isn’t a pool at the original Four Seasons Hotel New York.